Lecturers on History and Literature at Harvard University

 3. Writing sample, such as a journal article or dissertation chapter

 4. Names and contact information of three to five referees, who will be asked by a system-generated email to upload a letter of recommendation if the candidate is invited to interview for the position.
 Three letters of recommendation must be received in order for the candidate to be short-listed for the position.

 5. If the candidate advances to the next round, they will be asked to submit a teaching portfolio and description of two seminars they could teach in the program.
 These materials must be received before the candidate’s scheduled interview.

 Harvard is an equal opportunity employer and all qualified applicants will receive consideration for employment without regard to race, color, sex, gender identity, sexual orientation, religion, creed, national origin, ancestry, age, protected veteran status, disability, genetic information, military service, pregnancy and pregnancy-related conditions, or other protected status.

-Similar searches: Comparative literature, Full-time, 4-year college or university, Lecturer/instructor, Criticism and theory, English, Cultural studies, Film and media studies, Gender and women's studies, Generalist, Humanities, Interdisciplinary, Literature, African American, Spanish, Literature, American, Literature, British, Literature, global anglophone, Literature, non-English, Literature, other minority, Literature, multicultural, Massachusetts
+Similar searches: Full-time, 4-year college or university, Lecturer/instructor, English, Cultural studies, Humanities, Literature, African American, Literature, American, Literature, British, Literature, global anglophone, Literature, non-English, Literature, other minority, Literature, multicultural, Massachusetts

 More search results